 Spiteful Brewing | Chicago, IL

-Chicago’s very own Spiteful Brewing is first on the list with its caramelized pumpkin ale.
+Chicago’s very own Spiteful Brewing is first on the list with its caramelized pumpkin beer.
 A cheeky name is just the beginning of its cunning, as its mouth-watering pumpkin spice flavor matches perfectly with a 6.66% ABV.
 Very clever.